Editing Listings

 Click Edit & push to eBay

 Open the listing (or the card's detail page) and click Edit & push to eBay.
-The same editor that handles drafts opens — but in live mode, so saving pushes the changes through eBay's Inventory and Marketing APIs in one shot.
+The same editor that handles drafts opens — but in live mode, so saving pushes the changes straight to eBay in one shot — through eBay's Inventory and Marketing APIs for listings RocketVault published, or eBay's Trading API for listings you imported from eBay.
 Your eBay item ID, watchers, view counter, and sold-feedback links are preserved.

 Step 03